reshamas/reshamas.github.io/_posts/2000-11-22-my-favorite-women-in-tech-organizations.md

 ## Insider Insights
 The majority of these organizations are lead by volunteers.
 Almost all chapter events are organized by volunteers.
-The groups have worked diligently to build and support their communities.
+These groups have worked diligently to build and support their communities.

-Please do not reach out to these organizations for <p style="color:orange"><i>free marketing.</i></p>
+Please do not reach out to these organizations for <p style="color:orange">free marketing.</p>

 We often receive requests with the magic **D-word**, such as:

 >We support diversity.
 Can you promote our [product / organization / event]?

 >Can you share our [event / product]?
 We will share your logo in return.

 >Can I drop into your next event to do a 10-minute pitch on our [paid program]?

-Support them by making a contribution and developing a lasting relationship.
+Support them by making a monetary contribution and developing a lasting relationship.

 ## Data & Tools